rlove/rlove.github.io/index.md

 ---

 #Purpose#
-This site is a quick and dirty place for @rlove to host content that is result of open source work.
+This site is a quick and dirty place for [Robert Love](https://github.com/rlove) to host content that is result of open source work.